 Is Lawn Fungus Treatment Effective?

-For the treatment to be effective, it is important that the correct lawn fungus treatment is used.
-Since contact fungicides do not penetrate the blades, they must remain on the surface of the leaf blade for about 3-8 days for it to be effective.
+For the treatment to be effective, it is important that the person applying the treatment use the correct lawn fungus treatment.
+Contact fungicides do not penetrate the blades.
+Therefore, they must remain on the surface of the leaf blade for about 3-8 days to be effective.
 The primary purpose of contact fungicides is to form a barrier, which prevents fungus from entering the leaves, so it typically should be applied before the disease begins.

 Systemic fungicides will enter the grass blade and go to the roots; so, they work from the inside out.
 This type of fungicide is longer lasting than contact fungicides.
 This kind of treatment does require watering for the fungicide to reach the roots.
-One of the main disadvantages with systemics is that there is a chance the disease will develop a resistance to the fungicide.
+One of the main disadvantages with systemics is the chance the disease will develop a resistance to the fungicide.

-It is important to keep in mind that some fungicides can be dangerous to the environment, especially if they are not used in the correct way.
-So, if you are not experienced with applying a fungicide, it is a good idea to contact a local lawn care service to evaluate the problem areas and apply the appropriate lawn fungus treatment.
+It is important to keep in mind that some fungicides can be dangerous to the environment.
+They can be especially dangerous if the user does not use it correctly.
+So, if you are not experienced with fungicides, it is a good idea to contact a local lawn care service.
+They will be able to evaluate the problem areas and apply the appropriate lawn fungus treatment.

 For more information on lawn fungus or to schedule an appointment for one of our technicians to evaluate and apply lawn fungus treatment to your lawn, contact our team at Think Green Lawn Service by calling (678) 648-2556.